asifashraf80/spring-boot-microservice-mongodb/README.md

 ```
 ## Test the application
 1) Open the selenium UI by accessing following URL http://localhost:8080/swagger-ui/index.html.
 It will show the documentation for all the Student APIs.
-2) Use the POST api to create student record(s)
+2) Use the POST API to create student record(s)
-3) Use the GET api to retrieve all students created so far.
+3) Use the GET API to retrieve all students created so far.

 ## Stop the application
 ```shell